ChapterIV_ClassicNetwork

 Table 4.1 LeNet-5 Network Parameter Configuration

-Figure 4.2 Sparse connection between feature maps between and
+Figure 4.2 Sparse connection between feature maps between S2S_2 and C3C_3

 4.1.3 Model Features